-The Default Firewall Policy

-The Default Firewall Policy is installed on all Spans before any user-defined Firewall Policies are installed and whenever a user-defined Policy is uninstalled from a Span Group.
+The Default Firewall Policy The Default Firewall Policy is installed on all Spans before any user- defined Firewall Policies are installed and whenever a user-defined Policy is uninstalled from a Span Group.
 The Default Policy contains only the two Implied Rules that are always the first and last Rules of any Policy.
 The Default Policy cannot be opened nor edited.

-Implied Rules

-Every Firewall Policy contains two Implied Rules that are always the first and last Rules of any Firewall Policy:

-- Emergency Rule-Always the first Rule in a Firewall Policy; logs calls to emergency numbers and ensures that calls to emergency numbers are not blocked. - "Catchall" Rule-Always the last Rule in a Firewall Policy; allows all calls that do not match previous Rules.
+Implied Rules Every Firewall Policy contains two Implied Rules that are always the first and last Rules of any Firewall Policy: • Emergency Rule -Always the first Rule in a Firewall Policy; logs calls to emergency numbers and ensures that calls to emergency numbers are not blocked.
+Note: The View menu • "Catchall" Rule -Always the last Rule in a Firewall Policy; allows all calls that do not match previous Rules. toggle shows/hides implied Rules globally in all Policies, not just the one with the focus.
 These Implied Rules are hidden by default.
-On the Performance Manager main menu, clicking View | Implied Rules acts as a toggle to hide/show the Implied Rules.
+On the Performance Manager main menu, clicking View Implied Rules acts as a toggle to hide/show the Implied Rules.

+Emergency Rule.

-You can modify the Track and Comment fields of the Implied Rules and assign a different Emergency Group in the Destination field of the Emergency Rule.
+the Implied Rules.
+You can modify the Track and Comment fields of the Implied Rules and assign a different Emergency Group in the Destination field of the